 Some blood groups are much lower than others, and we need to prioritise donors based on their blood group so we can make up the shortfall.
 We’re prioritising O negative and B negative donors at the moment, to make sure we collect as much as possible.

 We’re sorry for any delays caused – we will still need other blood groups and we will try and collect your donation as quickly as we can.

 You have closed the session nearest to me so how am I supposed to help out?

 We have closed some sessions over the last few years because the long term trend is for hospitals to use slightly less blood each year.
 This is because they are better at knowing when to transfuse patients and also have new techniques such as keyhole surgery.
-We appreciate that has meant some people, especially in rural areas, are not able to easily travel to a session when there is a short term problem such as the recent bad weather.
+We appreciate that has meant some people, especially in rural areas, are not able to easily travel to a session when there is a short term problem such as bad weather.
 However, we have made sure we have enough appointments available at the sessions we retain.
 We’re grateful to everyone who offers help.

 You say you need more donors, but you also say demand is dropping.
 Which is true?

 Both are true.
 The longer term trend is for hospitals to use less blood.
 This means we need to collect 3-4% less blood overall each year.
 However we still need to collect a huge amount– around 6,000 donations a day – and blood still saves lives.
 Nearly 200,000 people stop donating every year for reasons such as poor health or pregnancy and we still need to replace those donors, which means we need nearly 200,000 new donors a year.